Cyberphinx/dotfiles/README.md

 the ./install.sh to install all required dependencies for setting up the terminal, code editor, and language servers.

+### install.sh

+- This bash script automatically installs all required dependencies on Fedora 40

 ### alacritty

 version: 0.14 Terminal emulator that uses GPU